 What is a CalConnect Interoperability Test Event?

-A CalConnect Interoperability Test Event (informally sometimes called an "interop" or "IOP") is an interoperability testing event for developers of calendaring and acheduling implementations, in particular those are based upon calendaring and acheduling standards and specifications, e.g. iCalendar, iMIP, iTIP, CalDAV, and so forth.
+A CalConnect Interoperability Test Event and Developers Forum (informally sometimes called an "interop" or "IOP") is an interoperability testing event for developers of calendaring and acheduling implementations, in particular those are based upon calendaring and acheduling standards and specifications, e.g. iCalendar, iMIP, iTIP, CalDAV, and so forth.
 At the event, implementers test their implementations for accuracy in implementing the standards and specifications, and test interoperability with other implementations.
 Goals of the event include assessing the standards, assessing the implementations, and determining interoperability.
 A CalConnect Interoperability Test Event normally lasts 2.5 days and is scheduled Monday morning through Wednesday noon of a CalConnect event week.

 In-Person and Remote Participation

 A Calconnect Interoperability Test Event is intended to be participants from each participating member (or non-member) gathered in the same location to conduct interoperability testing of their products and implementations.
 CalConnect provides the location, internet connectivity, and the on-site test manager who will manage the actual interoperability testing and ensure that all participants are able to participate in and complete the testing.
-CalConnect also produces a public report and members-only reports of each event.
+CalConnect also produces a public report of each event.

 CalConnect Interoperability Test Events are held in conjunction with a CalConnect Conference, with the test event Monday morning through Wednesday noon, and the Conference Wednesday noon through Friday afernoon.